 Pet Outreach programme

-Each Wednesday afternoon, a volunteer from the Pet Outreach programme brings their dog to Starship to visit the children.
+Volunteers from the Pet Outreach programme bring their dogs to Starship to visit the children.
 Find out more about our pet programme.

 There are playrooms available for children, families and whanau on each ward at Starship and in the Outpatients Department.
 These playrooms are open Monday to Friday (generally between the hours of 8.30am-3.00pm) and most are run by hospital play specialists who are qualified Early Childhood Educators.

 Playrooms are equipped with many activities such as play dough, puzzles, books and crafts.
 These rooms are great in providing a non-threatening space for children, families and whanau to relax and have fun.
 They are also a good place to explore medical equipment and learn more about being in hospital.